This Instant Pot Avocado Egg Salad is so easy to make and perfect for healthy lunches!

 So it’s only natural that my first recipe this year would be a great one for healthy lunches!
 This avocado egg salad is packed with protein and healthy fats.

 I like to add some veggies in the form of sweet potato toast and sprouts on top.
-Then I top all of that with a few bacon bits, and you’ve got yourself a wonderful healthy lunch, (a snack in small portions), or even a mean breakfast!
+Then I top all of that with a few bacon bits, and you’ve got yourself a wonderful healthy lunch.

 As you know from my other Instant Pot recipes, I’m not head over heals for it.
 I find it really useful for a few things, but there’s no need to run out and buy one if you don’t want to.